Student research project

-Plasmalogens are glycerophospholipids present in numerous tissues that can act as a natural antioxidant.
+Plasmalogens are glycerophospholipids present in numerous tissues that can act as a natural antioxidant1.
 Modulation of plasmalogens can be achieved with oral administration of their metabolic precursors, naturally occurring compounds known as alkylglycerols.
-Plasmalogen modulation has reported to suppress diseases related to oxidative stress such as atherosclerosis.
+Plasmalogen modulation has reported to suppress diseases related to oxidative stress such as atherosclerosis2.
 However, the capacity of plasmalogen modulation to attenuate different aspects of metabolic disease is not fully defined and our understanding of the mechanisms involved is limited.
 Obesity and insulin resistance are forms of metabolic disease that involve dysregulation of lipid metabolism, heightened oxidative stress and chronic inflammation.
-Lipidomic profiling of multiple populations and clinical cohorts has identified decreased levels of plasmalogens to be associated with ageing and obesity as well as pre-diabetes and type 2 diabetes.
+Lipidomic profiling of multiple populations and clinical cohorts has identified decreased levels of plasmalogens to be associated with aging and obesity3 as well as pre-diabetes and type 2 diabetes4.

 We hypothesise that upregulation of plasmalogens will reduce oxidative stress, improve the lipid dysregulation that accompanies obesity, suppress inflammatory responses, and ameliorate insulin resistance associated with metabolic disease.

 - Define the potential of plasmalogen upregulation as a therapeutic approach against obesity induced metabolic dysfunction.

 - Define the role of plasmalogens in metabolic disease by genetically altering biosynthetic and catabolic pathways of plasmalogens in a tissue specific manner.